jsks/bf/README.md

 Three programs are included in this repository:

 1. `bf.c` is a simple brainfuck interpreter implementing some fairly trivial optimizations.
+Requires gcc/clang specific language extensions.

 2. `jit.c` is a JIT compiler using `GNU libjit`.

 3. `aot.c` is an ahead-of-time compiler / JIT interpreter using `libgccjit`.

-Run `./<program> --help` to get started.
+Compile with `make` and run `./<program> --help` to get started.
 Only tested on Linux amd64.

 For some fun, we can run a [brainfuck interpreter](https://esolangs.org/wiki/Dbfi) written in brainfuck that